-- 3.12 The Registry of Trade Unions (RTU) is responsible for administering TUO and Trade Union Registration Regulations.
-Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of account and any other returns required by the law to be furnished to RTU, organising courses on trade union legislation and fundamental trade union account management for trade unions and conducting inspections and visits to trade unions to facilitate trade unions to manage union affairs in accordance with the law and their respective rules. - 3.13 In 2014, 15 new trade unions and one trade union federation were registered, making up a cumulative total of 869 registered trade unions (comprising 819 employee unions, 17 employers' associations and 33 mixed organisations of employees and employers) and nine registered trade union federations.
-Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.14 In the year, RTU examined 713 annual statements of account and conducted 376 inspections and visits to trade unions with a view to promoting sound and responsible trade union administration.
-To facilitate trade union officers in acquiring knowledge of union legislation and management, RTU organised four courses on trade union bookkeeping, auditing and trade union management and legislation.
+- 3.11 The Registry of Trade Unions (RTU) is responsible for administering TUO and Trade Union Registration Regulations.
+Its major areas of work include registering trade unions and their rules, examining trade unions' annual statements of account and any other returns required by the law to be furnished to RTU, organising courses on trade union legislation and fundamental trade union account management for trade unions and conducting visits to trade unions to facilitate trade unions to manage union affairs in accordance with the law and their respective rules. - 3.12 In 2016, eight new trade unions were registered, making up a cumulative total of 890 trade unions (comprising 828 employee unions, 15 employers' associations, 36 mixed organisations of employees and employers and 11 trade union federations) registered under TUO.
+Please refer to the following webpage for the key trade union statistics: www.labour.gov.hk/eng/labour/content3.htm. - 3.13 In the year, RTU examined 783 annual statements of account and conducted 361 visits to trade unions with a view to promoting sound and responsible trade union administration.
+To facilitate trade union officers in acquiring knowledge of union legislation and management, RTU organised four courses on trade union bookkeeping and trade union management and legislation.